Mbindyo-Ryan/Kubernetes-courselabs/part3/README.md

-Delete the database that was bei used before by using:
+Delete the database that was being used before by using:

 ```
 kubectl delete deploy products-db